evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 The model does not have a head-up display.

-{{< sitefiguresized thumb="models/hyundai/inster/inster_long_range/screens_1_st.jpg" title="Hyundai Inster Long Range" width="3000" height="2000"  >}}
+{{< sitefiguresized thumb="models/hyundai/inster/inster_long_range/screens_1_st.jpg" title="Hyundai INSTER Long Range" width="3000" height="2000"  >}}

 ## Infotainment

-One type of sound system is available for the Hyundai Inster Long Range.
+One type of sound system is available for the Hyundai INSTER Long Range.
 With the Bose Premium Sound System, you get seven speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Hyundai Inster Long Range supports Android Auto and Apple CarPlay.
+Furthermore, the Hyundai INSTER Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights